Mayank-Varma/Calculator/README.md

 # Calculator
- Dual Theme Calculator Created Using HTML,CSS,and JAVASCRIPT
+ Dual  Theme Calculartor Created Using HTML,CSS and JAVASCRIPT